 Jonathan's expressive brush stroke and subtle color sense conjures visions ranging from Renaissance, thru Impressionism, to the Contemporary.

 With degrees in the arts from UC Berkeley, Cornell and Columbia Universities, Jonathan has exhibited in Asia, the Middle East, Europe (incl.
 Venice Biennale), North Africa, as well as throughout the US and his adopted hometown, New York City.

 Jonathan is known for the physicality of surface and the contrast of vulnerability and strength throughout his work.

 Prominent art critic Paul Oppenheimer (Rubens: A Portrait) has recently written about his current work:

 With just the right sense of hopeful desolation to suggest the times we live in.

-With his 2018 exhibitions, Jonathan is establishing himself as the leading voice of Avant Garde Realism.
+With his ongoing exhibitions, Jonathan continues to establish himself as a leading voice of Avant Garde Realism.